Lesson 3 Review: Mastering Science Concepts – A full breakdown

 Answer 5: A food web is a complex network of interconnected food chains showing the flow of energy and nutrients through an ecosystem.
 It represents the multiple feeding relationships between organisms.

-Question 6: State the law of conservation of energy.
+Question 6: State the law of conservation of energy It's one of those things that adds up..

 Answer 6: The law of conservation of energy states that energy cannot be created or destroyed, only transformed from one form to another.